N1teshift/ittweb/docs/operations/testing-guide.md

 **Note**: All game creation endpoints require authentication.
 The `creatorName` and `createdByDiscordId` fields are automatically filled from the session if not provided.

-## 🔍 Testing Checklist
+## 🔍 Testing Verification

+When testing, verify the following functionality:
-- [ ] Can create a game via API
+- Can create a game via API (with proper authentication)
-- [ ] Games appear in the games list page
+- Games appear in the games list page
-- [ ] Game detail page shows correct information
+- Game detail page shows correct information
-- [ ] ELO is calculated correctly (winner gains, loser loses)
+- ELO is calculated correctly (winner gains, loser loses)
-- [ ] Player stats update after game creation
+- Player stats update after game creation
-- [ ] Player profile page displays correctly
+- Player profile page displays correctly
-- [ ] Leaderboard shows players ranked by ELO
+- Leaderboard shows players ranked by ELO
-- [ ] Category filtering works on leaderboard
+- Category filtering works on leaderboard
-- [ ] Multiple games accumulate stats correctly
+- Multiple games accumulate stats correctly

 ## 🐛 Troubleshooting